coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/install.md

                               "yourSharedSecret");
 ```

-If you want codeRR to automatically report all unhandled exceptions you need to add this line too:
+To get codeRR to automatically report all unhandled exceptions you need to add the following in `global.asax` or `Startup.cs`:

 ```csharp
 Err.Configuration.CatchMvcExceptions();
 ```

-Once done, try to report an exception.
+Once configured, start your application and try manually to report an exception.

-Add the following somewhere and then invoke your application:
+You can for example add the following code somewhere and then invoke your controller action:

 ```csharp
 try